qwertz19281/mosium/README.md

 ### Simple

 - just maps the best matching tile to any field
+- best recreation
+- result won't look really random

 ### AllToAll

-- tries to use as many of the input
+- tries to use as many of the tile images as possible
-- slightly worse regeneration compared to Simple

 ## Tile Comparison

-is currently implemented by comparing the source tile against all destination tiles pixel-by-pixel in lab colorspace.
+is currently implemented by comparing the source tile against all destination tiles pixel-by-pixel by CIELAB square color distance.
 This is not very performant, but can allow very precise choices in tiles.

 ## Memory Consumption